Skip to main content

 A Social Meeting Place

 Ingleburn R.S.L.
 Club continues to be a social meeting place for many members of our community.
-Anzac Day is celebrated every year, were the Club provides breakfast for over 2000 people and the RSL Diggers are honored with “their day”.
+Anzac Day is celebrated every year, were the Club provides breakfast and the RSL Diggers are honored with “their day”.
 The Club also provides many groups including sporting and services groups such as Lions and Rotary clubs with free use of meeting rooms and function rooms.
 The Club also provides facilities during times of bushfires, floods and emergency situations.
-Last year alone, the Ingleburn RSL Club donated more than $200,000 towards local community groups and charities.
+Each year, the Ingleburn RSL Club connects with and supports the community through many avenues, including our ClubGRANTS program.

 Assisting Charities and Community Groups